-Once you have built your bot, onboarding it with Direct Line Speech will enable low latency, high reliability connection with client applications using the Speech SDK.
-These connections are optimized for voice in, voice out conversational experiences.
+Once you've built your bot, onboarding it with Direct Line Speech will enable low latency, high reliability connection with client applications using the Speech SDK.
+These connections are optimized for voice in and voice out conversational experiences.
 For more information on Direct Line Speech and how to build client applications, visit the custom voice-first virtual assistant page.

 Add the Direct Line Speech channel